What Are Power Tools?

 8. Router

-- Used for decorative edging, cutting grooves, shaping profiles
+- Used for decorative edging, cutting grooves, and shaping profiles

 - A large range of bits available for varied functions